AlexsLemonade/scpca-docs/docs/sce_file_contents.md

 | `submitter_celltype_annotation` | If available, cell type annotations obtained from the group that submitted the original data.
 Cells that the submitter did not annotate are labeled as `"Submitter-excluded"` |

-The `processed` object has an additional `colData` column reflecting cluster assignments.
+The `processed` object contains additional `colData` column(s):

-Note that these clusters were calculated with default parameters and were not evaluated, as described in the {ref}`section on processed gene expression data <processing_information:Processed gene expression data>`.
+* A column with graph-based clustering assignments will be present Note that these clusters were calculated with default parameters and were not evaluated, as described in the {ref}`section on processed gene expression data <processing_information:Processed gene expression data>`
-Further, if cell type annotation was performed, the `processed` object's `colData` will have additional columns containing annotation results, as described in the {ref}`cell type annotation processing section <processing_information:Cell type annotation>`.
+* If cell type annotation was performed, columns containing annotation results will be present, as described in the {ref}`cell type annotation processing section <processing_information:Cell type annotation>`
+* If CNV inference was performed, columns containing these results will be present, as described in the {ref}`CNV inference processing section <processing_information:CNV inference>`

 | Column name             | Contents                                              |
 | ----------------------- | ----------------------------------------------------- |